cloudquery/cloudquery/plugins/destination/kafka/CONTRIBUTING.md

 To run the tests you will need a Kafka cluster

-Running a local kafka cluster
+Running a local Kafka cluster

 ```bash
 docker-compose up